 - Shop Responsibly to support local growers.

 - Leave a dish of water out for bees to drink from.

 - Consider building yourself a bee hotel (more on that in future posts).

-- Support initiatives that introduce bees in your cities.
+- Support initiatives that introduce bees to your cities.

-If you have an idea for a letter, and want to collaborate to the #ABCforSustainability, please reach out.
+If you have an idea for a letter and want to collaborate with the #ABCforSustainability, please reach out.

 Join the newsletter to receive the latest updates in your inbox.